noigamegun/atiusamy.github.io/_posts/2023-07-02-switched-to-linux.md

 ## Why Switch?

-I wanted to not use Windows, Windows feels janky and has soooo many issues.
+I don't want use Windows, Windows feels janky and has soooo many issues.
 (Keep in mind I use a real Windows Pro License)

 ### Downloading Files

 I often had this issue where I download stuff that isn't from Google Drive, and I keep getting this issue where it wanted me to resume, It's super annoying.
 I tried solving the issue and it just never works so....

-### Minecraft Java Server disconnect
+### Minecraft Java server disconnect

 Same thing here, tried solving the issue.
 It's super annoying.
 You can go look at my off-episodes unlisted videos and see how often this happens.